shurzwang/Disaster-Response-Pipeline/README.md

 ## Project Motivation<a name="motivation"></a>

-This project is to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
+This project is part of Data Science Nanodegree Program by Udacity, to analyze disaster data from Figure Eight to build a model for an API that classifies disaster messages.
 The data sets containing real messages that were sent during disaster events.
-We created a machine learning pipeline to categorize these events so that the messages can be sent to an appropriate disaster relief agency.
+Machine learning pipelines were created to categorize these events so that the messages can be sent to an appropriate disaster relief agency.

 - The first part of data pipeline is the Extract, Transform, and Load process.
 - The second part is machine learning(multi-output classification), a pipeline was created using NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model which is saved as pickle file.